wpdk/wpdk/README.md

 The batch file remembers the previous configuration and only changes need to be specified on the command line.

+Note:
+* The built executables have not been tested within Windows Sandbox, only within the host operating system.
 ## Unit Tests

 Unit tests are available for *libcunit* and the WPDK.
 These can be run with the batch file: